 The anniversary marks a test of the brand after its public presence all but vanished amid what organizers called flagging interest bordering on burnout.

 The movement’s New York City General Assembly, which made decisions for the group by consensus, ceased functioning in April because of infighting, ineffectiveness and low turnout, according to organizers and minutes of meetings.
 The group’s funds were frozen to preserve money for bail, ending most cash distributions, they said.

 Occupy units across the U.S. coalesced last year to protest high foreclosure and unemployment rates that hurt average Americans while bankers and financial executives received bonuses and taxpayer-funded bailouts.
 Similar groups, using social media and other tools, spread around the globe to Europe, Asia and Latin America.
 Governments responded with concussion grenades, gas, riot gear, pepper spray and arrests.

-Outside New York, demonstrators plan to gather in San Francisco’s Financial District beginning at 1 p.m. local time, before converging at 555 California St., the skyscraper housing offices of Goldman Sachs Group Inc. (GS), Bank of America Corp.
-(BAC) and Morgan Stanley.
-(MS) In Oakland, site of some of the most violent clashes between protesters and police, the local Occupy chapter announced it will celebrate next month.
+Outside New York, demonstrators plan to gather in San Francisco’s Financial District beginning at 1 p.m. local time, before converging at 555 California St., the skyscraper housing offices of Goldman Sachs Group Inc. (GS:US), Bank of America Corp.
+(BAC:US) and Morgan Stanley.
+(MS:US) In Oakland, site of some of the most violent clashes between protesters and police, the local Occupy chapter announced it will celebrate next month.

 Occupy Wall Street’s last major public event was on May 1, when demonstrators took to the streets across the U.S., sending a singing “Guitarmy” to Manhattan’s Union Square, smashing windows in Seattle and seizing a vacant building in San Francisco.